veden/Rampant/README.md

 - Improvement: Exposed nocturnal toggle and difficulty scaling to remote interop

 0.15.6 -
 - Feature: Nocturnal Mode - Causes Rampant attacks waves to only spawn at night.
-Best use with daynight Extender mod.
+Best use with daynight extender mod.

 0.15.5 -
 - Tweak: Increased ai refund from 2 to 3